 Yours can too.

-Enter your name and email address below and I’ll send your checklist right away.
-You’ll also receive several emails from me detailing my personal and coaching experience in overcoming overeating.
+Enter your name and email address below and I’ll send your Beat Overeating free downloadble PDF right away.
+You’ll also receive several emails from me detailing my personal and coaching experience in overcoming overeating (and you can unsubscribe with one-click anytime).
 Don’t miss it!

 Brandice Lardner is a Certified Personal Trainer, Nutrition Coach, Author, and Jesus Girl whose mission in life is to help women ditch the diet mentality and find peace with food and their bodies so that they are better equipped to do the great things God has called them to do.